Meta-plasticity and memory in multi-level recurrent feed-forward networks: The model

 Through Eq.s~\eqref{eq:metareinforcement_sigmoid}~--~\eqref{eq:metareinforcement_dynamics}, the meta-reinforcement dynamics adds a long-term memory built on top of the STM introduced in Sec.~\ref{subsec:reinf}.
 This memory form never fades: it is unaffected by the decay in frecency from Eq.~\eqref{eq:frecency} and we do not consider any decay mechanism for $y$ in Eq.~\eqref{eq:metareinforcement_dynamics} as we are assuming that it would happen over a much larger time-scale compared to any other involved in the model and can hence be neglected.
 The time-scale for the meta-reinforcement dynamics is controlled by both the meta-reinforcement coefficient $c$ and the probability $\probmetareinf$ for the stochastic variable in Eq.~\eqref{eq:metareinforcement_dynamics}.
-Having the contribution per unit time-step be split amongst four edges, proportionally to the relative weights, further slows the dynamics and hence increases its time-scale.
-Moreover, this dynamics is a second-order reinforcement and hence its effect on the RW can take longer to manifest, meaning its ``effective'' time-scale is even greater.
+Having the contribution per unit time-step be split amongst $M^{2}$ edges, proportionally to the relative weights, further slows the dynamics and hence increases its time-scale.